0 Comments

 No single entity, whether a nonprofit, government agency, or for profit business, can alone solve a challenging issue like homelessness.
 However, when nonprofits, government, the business sector, and other stakeholders align around common strategies, goals, and funding mechanisms, real progress can be made.
 The future will require more of what we might call ‘collective impact.’
 And there are already some great local examples to look to

-We will continue monitoring this bill and will send out a call for action if this bill has momentum.
 Why this matters: This would prohibit state departments from sponsoring non-governmental organizations (i.e., nonprofits) without permission from the governor and would drastically affect our sectors ability to partner with state government.

 INC Position: Advocating against.
 Representative Monks has re-introduced a concept we saw last year that could drastically limit the ways nonprofits are able to partner with state departments.
 HB463 would prohibit Idaho’s twenty state departments from sponsoring any nonprofit without permission from the Governor.
 We encourage you to contact your state representatives to share your concerns regarding this bill.
 To make it as easy as possible, we have a templated letter for you to insert your information and send to your representatives.